EMXC-Skiing/massnordic-web/index.md

 - The U16 Championships and EHS Championships are held on separate weekends in early March, organized by the [New England Nordic Ski Association (NENSA)](https://nensa.net).
 States from across the Northeast participate.
 - Massachusetts takes 24 boys and 24 girls to each event.
-- Team selection is primarily based on results from the MA Nordic Cup, held in late January.
+- Team selection is primarily based on results from the MA Nordic Cup.
 Other events such as high school league racing and Eastern Cups may also contribute.
 - In recent years, the dates of U16 and EHS championships have conflicted with US Ski & Snowboard's Junior National Championships (JNs).
 Typically, it is impossible for an athlete to participate in both JNs and EHS/U16s.

 ### Selection Criteria